 Despite the research, though, there are many coaches who still favor what is sometimes referred to as technical training.
 That is what is more formally called blocked training.
 It’s basically getting reps in a controlled environment.
 Think something like setting off a consistently tossed ball.

-I talk about blocked vs. random training in the Going beyond maximizing player contacts post.
+I wrote about blocked vs. random training before, and also in Going beyond maximizing player contacts.
 You can see there some of what the motor learning research says and why it strongly favors random training.
 That said, McGown did acknowledge the value of doing a limited number of blocked reps before moving on to randomized ones.

 Putting all that stuff aside, let’s think about what exactly we are trying to do as coaches.
 We are trying to maximize player performance in the context of a game situation.
 As such, doesn’t it just make sense to replicate in practice as much as we possibly can those types of situations?